-&lt;sup>15I leave out 'instrument' as it is not sequential and can be reduced to part of the action.
+15I leave out 'instrument' as it is not sequential and can be reduced to part of the action.

 There are several interesting observations about this account in the context of the current study.
-First, the account fits the view that cause is a part of the event elaborated structure rather than requiring event decomposition.
+First, the account fits the view that cause is a part of the event elaborated structure rather then requiring event decomposition.